ryssbowh/craft-themes/README.md

 **Blocks** are defined on the layouts that allow it, they can be assigned to a region of the theme.

 **Displays** define how a field is rendered on the front end, each field will have a displayer with some options.
 This plugin comes with default displayers for each type of craft field.
+Displays can be organised in groups.

 **View modes** define a set of displayers and options for a layout and a view mode.
 Every Layout that can have view modes comes with a default one.
 This allows you to render an element differently in different parts of the page.